mactunechy/tiny_mcp/lib/tiny_mcp/rails/README.md

 2. Create an initializer that registers dynamic tools for these models
 3. Generate explicit tool files in `app/mcp_tools` for each model

+The tool files follow Rails naming conventions.
+For example, a tool for the `User` model would be named `user_query.rb` and define a class called `UserQuery`.

 If you want to generate only the tool files for already exposed models, you can use:

 ```bash